 Except insofar as copyright in this website’s material vests in third parties, as explained in the paragraph below titled ‘Third Party Copyright’, the material contained on this web site constitutes Commonwealth copyright administered by the NAIF.
 The NAIF reserves the right to set out the terms and conditions for the use of such material.

-Subject to any contrary statement on material elsewhere on this website, and except for the Commonwealth Coat of Arms, which must only be used in accordance with the terms on the It’s an Honour website, the NAIF’s logo and any material protected by a trade mark, you may download, display, print and reproduce the material in unaltered form only (retaining this notice, and any headers and footers) for your personal, non-commercial use or use within your organisation for non-commercial purposes.
+Subject to any contrary statement on material elsewhere on this website, and except for the Commonwealth Coat of Arms, which must only be used in accordance with the terms here, the NAIF’s logo and any material protected by a trade mark, you may download, display, print and reproduce the material in unaltered form only (retaining this notice, and any headers and footers) for your personal, non-commercial use or use within your organisation for non-commercial purposes.
 You may distribute any copies of downloaded material in unaltered, complete form only (retaining this notice, and any headers and footers).

 Apart from permitted uses under the Copyright Act 1968, and those explicitly granted above, all other rights are reserved.